How many people in the UK have herpes?

 What is The Treatment for Herpes?

 The common treatment for herpes is an antiviral, such as aciclovir, famciclovir (Famvir) or valaciclovir (Valtrex).
-Your doctor will be in the best position to determine which treatment is most suitable for you.
+Your clinician will be in the best position to determine which treatment is most suitable for you.

 Although the herpes virus remains in your body for the rest of your life, antiviral medication will help to manage any symptoms during an outbreak.
 The treatments will also be able to clear up the outbreak faster.